Public Domain Catalog

 The Blood of Jesus

 (1941) 57 min.
 Spencer Williams film about an atheist who accidentally shoots his Baptist wife, who must fight the Devil for her soul.
-With “Boogie-Woogie Dream” musical short.
+Old Time Religion Special Program!

 Boarding House Blues